RH (company): Design philosophy

 Jim Cramer of CNBC said that RH's source books were a tactic to move past the "four walls of the web" and to make it "exciting for people to shop again".
 He also stated that RH is a market disruptor, often to the point that it "disrupts itself".
 Cramer said in 2014 that the company was reinventing the concept of the brick and mortar store, including the use of very large flagship stores in unusual locations.
-In 2024, RH's CEO, Gary Friedman, told Cramer that the company had no official social media presence at all, expressing a distaste for influencer marketing and social media marketing campaigns as inauthentic.
+In 2024, CEO Friedman, told Cramer that the company had no official social media presence at all, expressing a distaste for influencer marketing and social media marketing campaigns as inauthentic.

 Hospitality concepts

-In 2015, RH opened its first hospitality concept, the Three Arts Café in Chicago.
+In 2015, RH opened its first hospitality concept, the 3 Arts Club Café in Chicago.
 Since then, fifteen additional outlets were opened in the U.S., U.K., and Canada.
 RH operates 14 restaurants inside of select RH Gallery locations.